S3gmentati0nFault/S3gmentati0nFault/README.md

 <br>

 I work on a lot of stuff and maybe half of it gets through.
-I'm currently trying to implement a simple <a href="https://github.com/S3gmentati0nFault/Coherent-Hashing">coherent hashing system</a> that I've heard about during my web algorithmics course.

-In the meanwhile I'm working on the following university projects:
+In the meanwhile I'm working on the following projects:
 <!--
   - <a href="https://github.com/S3gmentati0nFault/cloudy-notes">cloudy-notes</a> ☁️ <br>
     for my cloud computing course.